As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 Corporate Business Consulting Presentation

-Consider creating both this business consulting presentation and the report template above.
+Consider creating both this business consulting presentation and the business proposal sample above.

 Your pitch deck should support your explanations.
 You don’t want them reading your slides and ignoring your presentation!